Ravi-Rsankar/algorithms/company-wise/google/comments.md

 ## Jumping Numbers

 Approach: Use the BFS or DFS approach to traverse all the jumping numbers.
+In BFS push each jumping number into the queue if its less than the given number.
+Perform this till the queue is empty